joewadcan/orbit-model/README.md

 ![Diagram of circles orbiting a center](images/orbit_model_color.png)

-# Welcome to the Orbit Model
+# Welcome to the Orbit Joe is Awesome

 The Orbit Model is a framework for building high gravity communities.
 A high gravity community is one that excels at attracting and retaining members by providing an outstanding member experience.